emaadhakeem07/8bit_cpu/README.md

 **Output for the code:**

+*The rightmost bit of each line below does not represent the binary code it is used as a buffer as mentioned above*

 Link of a video showing the output: [https://www.youtube.com/watch?v=i_A018K-mIY](https://www.youtube.com/watch?v=i_A018K-mIY)

-- Example 2: printing the multiples of 7
+- Example 2: printing the multiples of 5